-laṅghanaDevanāgarī: लङ्घन Translation: lightening Opposite words:bṛṃhaṇa Related concepts:kriyā, āyurveda, agni, prāṇa, apāna
+laṅghanaDevanāgarī: लङ्घन Translation: lightening; to dry, dry up; fasting, hunger, starving system; rising to or towards, ascending Opposite words:bṛṃhaṇa Related concepts:kriyā, āyurveda, prāṇa, apāna

 Click here for complete Saṃskṛta Index

 he conceived Prāṇāyāma also as Bṛṃhaṇa Kriyā or Laṅghana Kriyā.”

 – TKV Desikachar from lectures on ‘The Yoga of T Krishnamacharya’,